STATUS: 380 of 2,600 acres treated through support from Metro

 Invasive species removal efforts have been ongoing for years in Forest Park.
 While these efforts have tangible results, they have not been comprehensive for a landscape of this scale.
-Through strong leadership from PP&R, support from The Forest Park Conservancy and funding from Metro, these efforts have now been elevated to a level that reflects the needs of a natural area of this size.
-Restore Forest Park will provide a sustainable, long-term invasive species management plan to reduce invasive species to a level where they no longer impact forest health and function.
+In 2015, with strong leadership from PP&R, support from The Forest Park Conservancy and with funding from Metro, phase one of Restore Forest Park began with restoration of over 200 acres in the Balch Creek subwatershed.

-- Treatment of ground cover invasives, predominantly ivy and blackberry
+- Treatment of ground cover invasives under forested canopy, predominantly ivy and clematis

-Work on the ground will begin in mid-August 2015.
+In April 2016, phase two of Restore Forest Park began.
 In accordance with our Integrated Pest Management Policy—the City of Portland has established a treatment protocol that has perfected the herbicide combination and treatment timing so that initial treatments are extremely effective.
-State-licensed applicators will use selective herbicide application for this site.
-Best management practices for Forest Park include utilizing volunteers to remove invasive species by hand in areas directly adjacent to trails.
+State-licensed herbicide applicators will use selective herbicide application for this site.

-This project has been made possible through a grant from Metro Nature in Neighborhoods and in partnership with The Forest Park Conservancy.
+This project has been made possible through funding from Metro and BPA, and in partnership with the Forest Park Conservancy.

-For questions or additional information about RESTORE Forest Park, please contact Forest Park Natural Resource Ecologist, Kendra Petersen-Morgan at firstname.lastname@example.org or 503-823-4492.
+For questions or additional information about RESTORE Forest Park, please contact Forest Park Natural Resource Ecologist Marshall Johnson at email@example.com or 503-823-4474.

 Public Meeting Notes